 As embedded vision applications get more complex, the requirements on resolution and frame rate are also getting tougher.
 Traditionally, it was machine vision applications that required a very high frame rate.
 Though a frame rate of 30 to 60 fps is adequate in majority of the embedded vision applications, there are some specialized use cases that demand a frame rate in excess of 500 fps.

 However, as you might be knowing, achieving a high frame rate is limited by factors such as the sensor resolution, bandwidth of the camera interface, platform processing capability, etc (we will look at these factors in detail in an upcoming section).
 Hence, achieving a high frame rate requires a different approach.
-In this edition of Product Wednesday, we will learn how to achieve a frame rate of 800 fps using e-con Systems’ 13MP camera module.

 Why and where high frame rates are required?